stackbit-projects/mlo-app-test-21af6/content/pages/index.md

     title: Shopping locally just got easier
     subtitle: Manage all the local vendors you shop from and want to support.
     content: >-
       MyLocalOrder.com helps you organize the stores you already buy from and discover new ones near you.
-Order from many stores all in one simple
+Order from many stores all in one shopping cart.
     actions:
       - label: App Store
         url: /pricing